keppel/hashcash-token/README.md

     hash: '0000692aeec5132190df5dcb819ab33590b6a15e46b9348ef41b08758a0d4f5b'
   }
 ```
-where the nonce is sufficiently low.
+where the hash is sufficiently low.
 Note that this is a blocking operation that can potentially take a long time.

 ## var isValid = hashcashToken.validate(token, constraints)